TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

    HyperText Markup Language <https://www.w3.org/TR/xhtml1/>`_ (section 3.1.1).

-In addition, :mod:`xml.dom` contains a base :class:`Node` class and the DOM exception classes.
-The :class:`Node` class provided by this module does not implement any of the methods or attributes defined by the DOM specification;
+In addition, :mod:`xml.dom` contains a base :class:`Node` kundi and the DOM exception classes.
+The :class:`Node` kundi provided by this module does not implement any of the methods or attributes defined by the DOM specification;
 concrete DOM implementations must provide those.
-The :class:`Node` class provided as part of this module does provide the constants used for the :attr:`nodeType` attribute on concrete :class:`Node` objects; they are located within the class rather than at the module level to conform with the DOM specifications.
+The :class:`Node` class provided as part of this module does provide the constants used for the :attr:`nodeType` attribute on concrete :class:`Node` objects; they are located within the kundi rather than at the module level to conform with the DOM specifications.

 ..
 Should the Node documentation go here?